Dover Harbor (Pullman car): Construction and revenue use

 The Pullman Company of Chicago built the heavyweight railroad car Maple Shade in July 1923.
 The car was originally configured as a combine-baggage-library car, with four sleeping sections, a lounge, a barber shop, and a baggage area.
 It operated on the Pennsylvania Railroad's name trains, including the Broadway Limited and the Spirit of St. Louis.

 In March 1934, Pullman recalled the Maple Shade to its shops, where the company rebuilt the car as a sleeper-buffet-lounge and renamed it Dover Harbor.
 The rebuild added six double bedrooms, a buffet kitchen, and a 14-seat lounge.
-With its newly installed air conditioning, Dover Harbor now weighed 87 tons.
+With its new air conditioning, Dover Harbor weighed 87 tons.

-Following the renovation, Dover Harbor operated in revenue and pool service for 31 years.
+After the renovation, Dover Harbor operated in revenue and pool service for 31 years.
 It ran on trains including the New York Central's Cleveland Limited and Knickerbocker, and the Boston & Maine's Montrealer and Washingtonian.
 The Pullman Company retired Dover Harbor to its Calumet, Illinois, shops in 1965.